Cinema of Peru: Background (1897-1918) - Silent Period

 The early 1900s witnessed a reconstruction of society during the rule of Nicolas De Piérola.
 As a civic leader in Peruvian history, Piérola emphasized the growth of state activity that also included the cinema industry.
 The audience who witnessed at first, the screenings of the Vitascope and the Cinematographer were from the aristocracy and the images they observed were from landscapes of other countries such as Eiffel Tower or the Champs-Elysées.
 Gradually, street exhibitors who purchased the motion picture film cameras took the first images of Peru during 1899.
 These were the first images of Peruvian geography projected by a cinematographic camera that included places such as the road to La Oroya at Chanchamayo or the Cathedral Basilica of Lima.
 Thereafter an age of documentary film making started as cameramen traveled to Peru, the Pacific Ocean, the Andes, and the Amazon regions to record landscapes, ceremonies, feasts, rites, public works as a means of visual identification.
-(Note: "pg 1") In 1904 businessman Juan José Pont, after a tour of different South American countries, was encouraged to record with the cinematograph different places of Lima.
+In 1904 businessman Juan José Pont, after a tour of different South American countries, was encouraged to record with the cinematograph different places of Lima.

 The cinematographic experience from 1909 to 1912 was noted for its journalism.
 News documentary genre was popular through Jorge Enrique Goitizolo segments about bulls, military ceremonies, races and the carnival.
 Fernando Lund's Compañía Internacional Cinematográfica (Cinematographic Company) delighted the audience about journeys from southern Peru, Bolivia, regattas and hydroelectric facilities in Chosica.
 The documentaries also featured political events such as the general strike in Lima, the last combat of the government troops with the revolutionaries of Don Orestes Ferro and the combat at the Chira River.
 The pioneers of these times set the first stage for short films industry in Peru whose initial length was about ten minutes.
 The first Peruvian shorts originated under the documentary genre within the genre of informative journalism.

 The Cinema Theater Company (Empresa del Cinema Teatro) was founded in 1915 in Lima.
 Together with the opening of the famous show center Teatro Colón in Lima in 1914 a new film audience was started.
-The first Peruvian film of fiction named Negocio al Agua (1913 Film) (Water Business) released in the theater on 14 April 1913 based on Comedia en 5 Partes (Comedy in 5 Parts) produced by Cinema Teatro.
+The first Peruvian film of fiction named Negocio al Agua (Water Business) released in the theater on 14 April 1913 based on Comedia en 5 Partes (Comedy in 5 Parts) produced by Cinema Teatro.
 The script was written by acclaimed poet and satirical writer Federico Blume and Corbacho.
 The film had a duration of about 10 minutes qualifying it as Peru's first comedy short film.
-On 18 June 1913, the second tragicomedy film of Peru released called 'Del Manicomio Al Matrimonio (1913 Film) (From Asylum to Marriage) in direct response to Negocia al Agua (Note: "pg 1") The film consisted of six parts and was estimated to last about 11 minutes.
+On 18 June 1913, the second tragicomedy film of Peru released called 'Del Manicomio Al Matrimonio (1913 Film) (From Asylum to Marriage) in direct response to Negocia al Agua The film consisted of six parts and was estimated to last about 11 minutes.
 The film was directed by María Isabel Sánchez-Concha, Peru's first female director.
 Negocia al Agua's promotional activities were organized by women and it depicted family relationships.